How to calm your pet in a storm

 • excessive whining, barking or hissing

-• having ‘accidents’ inside the home (for cats, outside of their litter tray)
+• having ‘accidents’ inside the home for dogs, or outside of the litter tray for cats

 • hiding or trying to make themselves very small